-We support DFPT calculations
+We support DFPT calculations for:

-- For vibrations in non-periodic systems and phonons in periodic systems. - For homogeneous electric fields in non-periodic systems (polarizability) and in periodic systems (dielectric constant).
+- For vibrations in non-periodic systems and phonons in periodic systems.
+See 3.36. - For homogeneous electric fields in non-periodic systems (polarizability) and in periodic systems (dielectric constant).
+See 3.37. - For electron-phonon coupling and electronic friction in non-periodic systems and periodic systems.
+See 3.39. - A different DFPT implementation allows calculations based on the response to magnetic fields.
+This implementation shares a few keywords, but is otherwise completely separate currently.
+See 3.44.

-There are three key references that provide the technical background for these sections:
+There are two key references that provide the technical background for this implementation of DFPT within FHI-aims: